01 of 08

 The simple answer is that it's where two streets intersect: Hollywood Boulevard and Highland Avenue.
-At that location you'll find an active, three-story, shopping/dining entertainment complex, a twenty-first-century landmark that constantly tips its hat to the past.
+At that location, you'll find an active, three-story, shopping/dining entertainment complex, a twenty-first-century landmark that constantly tips its hat to the past.

-From references to D. W. Griffith's 1916 film Intolerance in the multi-story "gate" at the end of the courtyard and the elephant statues surrounding it, to the stories captured in the "Road to Hollywood," this place celebrates the film industry's past.
+From references to D. W. Griffith's 1916 film Intolerance in the multi-story "gate" at the end of the courtyard and the elephant statues surrounding it to the stories captured in the "Road to Hollywood," this place celebrates the film industry's past.
 And for that alone, it's fun to visit.
 You could spend almost an hour just reading all the stories and trying to guess whose they are.

 Here's a tip to save money: parking is cheaper with validation.
 Even if you didn't buy anything, you'll save money if you get a coffee or bottle of water at Starbuck's.
 Some shops will validate if you ask nicely, even if you didn't buy anything there, but do be polite about it.

 You'll often find street performers on the sidewalk in front of Hollywood and Highland, dressed up as everything from Batman to Shrek.
-If you take a picture with them, keep in mind that they earn their living doing this and give them a tip.Continue to 2 of 9 below.
+If you take a picture with them, keep in mind that they earn their living doing this and give them a tip.Continue to 2 of 8 below.

 02 of 08

 Road to Hollywood and the Babylon Courtyard

-When the Road to Hollywood reaches the courtyard, it transforms into something a bit like the Yellow Brick Road, only this one is red and black.
+When the Road to Hollywood reaches the courtyard, it transforms into something a bit like the Yellow Brick Road; only this one is red and black.
 Along its length, stories of Hollywood wannabes are inlaid in mosaic tile, from a performing lion to a welfare mother-turned-superstar.
 The only credits are "Actress" or "Director."
 You'll recognize some, but not others.
 They're all fun to read and a great reminder of why Hollywood holds such a prominent place in some people's version of the American Dream.

 The Babylon Courtyard

 03 of 08

 A Movie Star's Story on the Road to Hollywood

-I realized that if I didn't do something pretty soon I was going to be digging ditches in Chicago for another twenty years.
+"I realized that if I didn't do something pretty soon, I was going to be digging ditches in Chicago for another twenty years.
 So I came out here.
 I got work as a security guard for movie stars, and they helped me find an agent.
 I was just about to give up when I got my first part.
-Now I've got an Oscar nomination. - Actor
+Now I've got an Oscar nomination." - Actor

-I bought a camera in a pawnshop and eventually managed to become a Life magazine photographer.
-At age fifty-seven I broke into films, becoming the first African American to produce and direct at major studio movie. - Director
+"I bought a camera in a pawnshop and eventually managed to become a Life magazine photographer.
+At age fifty-seven I broke into films, becoming the first African American to produce and direct at major studio movie." - Director

 "You've got to come to Hollywood," they said.
 "Movies is the biggest business in the world.
 Safety razors is first, corn plaster second, and movies third.
-So I went. - Cowboy starContinue to 4 of 9 below.
+So I went. - Cowboy starContinue to 4 of 8 below.

 04 of 08

-The term "casting couch" originated with unscrupulous casting agents, whose office furniture could be used for sexual activity between them and aspiring actresses looking to get an advantage.
-The "cast" on this particular couch is more likely to be a gaggle of friends taking photos with their cell phones that end up on social media within minutes.
+The term "casting couch" originated with unscrupulous casting agents, whose office furniture could be used for sexual activity with aspiring actresses looking to get an advantage.
+The "cast" on this particular couch is more likely to be a gaggle of friends taking selfies that end up on social media within minutes.

 This spot is the end of the Road to Hollywood.
-Looking out beyond the casting couch, you'll see the Hollywood Sign, another icon of Hollywood's long-lasting allure.Continue to 5 of 9 below.
+Looking out beyond the casting couch, you'll see the Hollywood Sign, another icon of Hollywood's long-lasting allure.Continue to 5 of 8 below.

 05 of 08